On the density of sumsets: Introduction

-We emphasize that the proofs of our generalizations of Theorems \ref{thm:grekos(1)} and \ref{thm:grekos(2)} take a completely different route than the ones found in \cite{BH2019,Grekos2018}: The latter critically depend on special features of the asymptotic density, whereas our approach is based on the properties of a little known density first considered by R.\,C.~Buck in \cite{Bu0} and the ``structure'' of the set of all quasi-densities.
-This is in line with one of our long-term goals, which was also the motivation for first introducing quasi-densities in \cite{LT}: To obtain sharper versions of primal results in additive combinatorics by shedding light on the ``(minimal) structural properties'' they depend on.
+We emphasize that the proofs of our generalizations of Theorems \ref{thm:grekos(1)} and \ref{thm:grekos(2)} take a completely different route than the ones found in \cite{BH2019,Grekos2018}: The latter critically depend on special features of the asymptotic density, whereas our approach relies on the properties of a little known density first considered by R.\,C.~Buck \cite{Bu0} and the ``structure'' of the set of all quasi-densities.
+This is in line with one of our long-term goals, which was also the motivation for first introducing quasi-densities in \cite{LT}: Obtain sharper versions of various results in additive combinatorics and analytic number theory by shedding light on the ``(minimal) structural properties'' they depend on.